-About Dog Fine Needle Aspiration
+What's a Dog Fine Needle Aspiration?

-If your dog has a lump that needs checked out, it's always good to be prepared in advance so you know what questions to ask your vet and so you can make the most appropriate decisions which are often needed to be made on the spot.
+If your dog has a lump that needs to be checked out, it's always good to be prepared in advance so you know what questions to ask your vet and so you can make the most appropriate decisions which are often needed to be made on the spot.
 In most cases, a fine needle aspiration is a very important procedure that will help your vet determine if that lump is something to worry about or not.

-- The collected cells or fluids are then placed on a glass side and stained so they can be evaluated by the veterinarian by using a microscope (cytology is the term used when studying cells) or they can be sent to pathology for evaluation.
-When done in house (in the vet's office), test results may be attained within hours, versus when sent out to a lab, it may take anywhere between 3 and 5 days.
+- The collected cells or fluids are then placed on a glass slide and stained so they can be evaluated by the veterinarian by using a microscope (cytology is the term used when studying cells) or they can be sent to pathology for evaluation.
+When done in-house (in the vet's office), test results may be attained within hours.
+When sent out to a lab, it may take anywhere between three and five days.

 In some cases, things can be a bit more complicated.
-For instance, in the case of internal organs, the fine needle aspirate be done during an ultrasound or in the case of lumps in the mouth, heavy sedation or anesthesia may be needed for a fine needle aspiration, which is why many vets prefer to directly perform a surgical biopsy.
+For instance, in the case of internal organs, the fine needle aspirate is done during an ultrasound, or in the case of lumps in the mouth, heavy sedation or anesthesia may be needed for a fine needle aspiration, which is why many vets prefer to directly perform a surgical biopsy.

 Dog Fine Needle Aspiration Cost

 Of course, costs may vary between one place and another.
-And if other tests needs done, the amount will be obviously superior than that.
-Therefore, expect costs to sum up if several needle aspirates need to be taken, if the stained slides are sent to an outside pathology laboratory, rather than in house, and if your dog requires sedation.
+And if other tests need to be done, the amount will increase.
+Therefore, expect costs to add up if several needle aspirates need to be taken, if the stained slides are sent to an outside pathology laboratory, rather than in-house, and if your dog requires sedation.

 In the case that the cytology results do not match up with what a veterinarian suspects as a malignancy (sometimes, fine needle aspirates come up inconclusive), a surgical biopsy should be done to be sure.
-Over all, the long-term savings can be substantial when performing a fine needle aspiration if a lump is removed in the early stages of cancer versus when it has been allowed to spread, or worse, metastasize, requiring a more aggressive approach.
-Not to mention, the tranquility that derives when the suspicious lump turns out being nothing to worry about.
+Overall, the long-term savings can be substantial when performing a fine needle aspiration if a lump is removed in the early stages of cancer versus when it has been allowed to spread, or worse, metastasize, requiring a more aggressive approach.
+Not to mention the tranquility that derives when the suspicious lump turns out to be nothing to worry about.

 - Dog Sebaceous Cysts Home Remedies